Lifting tropical bitangents: Preliminaries

 A plane tropical curve is \emph{smooth} of degree $d$ if it is dual to a unimodular triangulation of the triangle with vertices $(0,0), (0,d), (d,0)$.
 Here, unimodular means that it is subdivided to $d^2$ triangles each having area $\frac{1}{2}$.

-We assume that the reader is familiar with the theory of tropical divisors on curves, for a lucid introduction to the theory of tropical divisors see \cite{BJ}.
+We assume that the reader is familiar with the theory of tropical divisors on curves.
+For a lucid introduction to the theory of tropical divisors see \cite{BJ}.

-\begin{definition} Let $D$ be the stable intersection of $\Lambda$ and $\Gamma$.
-We say that $\Lambda$ is \emph{bitangnet} to $\Gamma$ at $P$ and $Q$ (or that $(\Lambda,P,Q)$ is a bitangent) if there exists a piecewise linear function $f$ that is constant outside of the intersection, and such that $D+\ddiv(f)$ is effective and contains $2P+2Q$. \end{definition} For instance, when a component of $\Lambda\cap\Gamma$ is an edge, there is a tangency at the midpoint of the edge.
+\begin{definition} Let $D$ be the stable intersection of a tropical line $\Lambda$ and a tropical plane curve $\Gamma$.
+We say that $\Lambda$ is \emph{bitangent} to $\Gamma$ at $P$ and $Q$ (or that $(\Lambda,P,Q)$ is a bitangent) if there exists a piecewise linear function $f$ that is constant outside of the intersection, and such that $D+\ddiv(f)$ is effective and contains $2P+2Q$.
+The points $P$ and $Q$ are called tangency points. \end{definition} For instance, when a component of $\Lambda\cap\Gamma$ is an edge, there is a tangency at the midpoint of the edge.
 By abuse of notation, when the points P and Q are known from context, we may omit them, and refer to $\Lambda$ as a bitangent.

 It will often be the case that a tropical curve admits infinitely many bitangents.
 We therefore declare that two bitangents are equivalent if we can continuously move one line to the other while maintaining bitangency.
 For quartics, this is equivalent to saying that the bitangents correspond to the same theta characteristic in the tropical Jacobian \cite[Definition 3.8]{BLMPR}.
 For example, in Figure \ref{fig-bigquartic}, if we draw a tropical line with a vertex at the point $2a$ and then move the vertex continuously until it reaches the point $2b$, we obtain a family of equivalent tropical bitangents.
 We will see later that the liftable members of this family are precisely the two lines with vertices $2a$ and $2b$, and both have two distinct lifts.